 "Teens' circadian rhythms are delayed a bit.
 They don't usually feel sleepy until midnight or later, but then they don't want to get up in the morning.
 That's not a problem until they need to follow society's schedule for school or work," he says.

-- When going home from work in the morning, try to avoid light, which stimulates wakefulness.
+- Avoid the light during the day.
+When you leave work in the morning, try to avoid light, which stimulates wakefulness.
 Put dark sunglasses on.

-- When working at night, make sure you're exposed to light and that your work area is well lit.
+- But keep the lights at night.
+Make sure you're exposed to light throughout your shift and that your work area is well-lit.

 - Create an environment for sleep.
 In addition to sunlight, daytime has more disruptions.
 Follow the same healthy sleep routine you'd establish at night.
 Make sure your bedroom is cool, dark and comfortable.
 Turn off your phone and avoid screens.
 Practice relaxation techniques to fall asleep quickly.

 - Take a nap.
 Use your "lunch break" or other break times for a quick nap.
 Just 15 minutes can leave you feeling wakeful and recharged.